ltelab/disdrodb/docs/source/contribute_data.rst

 * the ``station_name`` must be the same as the name of the metadata YAML file without the .yml extension
 * the ``sensor_name`` must be one of the implemented sensor configurations.
 See ``disdrodb.available_sensor_names()``.
   If the sensor which produced your data is not within the available sensors, you first need to add the sensor configurations.
-For this task, read the section `Add new sensor configs <https://disdrodb.readthedocs.io/en/latest/sensor_configs.html>`_
+For this task, read the section :ref:`Add new sensor configs <sensor_configurations>`
 * the ``raw_data_format`` must be either ``'txt'`` or ``'netcdf'``. ``'txt'`` if the source data are text/ASCII files. ``'netcdf'`` if source data are netCDFs.
 * the ``platform_type`` must be either ``'fixed'`` or ``'mobile'``.
 If ``'mobile'``, the DISDRODB L0 processing accepts latitude, longitude and altitude coordinates to vary with time.
 * the ``reader`` name is essential to enable to select the correct reader when processing the station.